lilika67/MLOP_summative/README.md

 ## Mission
 EzanAi is an AI-powered app which will be helping farmers and other people in the field of agriculture get accurate information about history of crop yield for making decisions related to agricultural risk management and future predictions.
 Crops yield classification value in hectogram per hectare (Hg/Ha) is got in a certain year according to the crop, weather conditions(Average rain fall per year,temperature) and Pesticides used in tonnes.

 ## Project Overview
-This project demonstrates the full lifecycle of a Machine Learning classification model, including training, evaluation, deployment, scaling, and monitoring.
+This project demonstrates the full lifecycle of the EzanAi Machine Learning classification model, including training, evaluation, deployment, scaling, and monitoring.

 ### Description of dataset